ChoiceCoin/Switch/README.md

 # Versions

 Version v0.0 - v0.4 are live and use Teal 5, but not properly functional.
 Version v0.5 and v0.6 both use Teal 10, but are also not functional.
+Version v0.7 - v0.9 are able to optin, but not functional as applications.

 **v0.0**